Laura190/FindAndMeasureWellIntensities/README.md

 ## Parameters:
 Input: Folder containing 2D+t image stack of well plate
-Output: Folder to save .csv files of measurements
+Output: Folder to save .csv file of measurements
 Well size: Diameter of wells in pixels
+Despeckle: Applies despeckle function to image stack before analysis if true

 ## Usage
 In ImageJ/Fiji: Plugins > Macros > Edit and select the macro "FindAndMeasureWells.ijm". \